chribsen/facebook-pages-scraper/README.md

 The python script let's you search for FB pages and scrape their posts (including comments and likes).

 ## How to
-Before carrying out the steps below you need to be a registerede FB developer and have a valid access_token from Facebook Graph API.
+Before carrying out the steps below you need to be a registered FB developer and have a valid access_token from Facebook Graph API.
 If you're registered, you can grab a fresh token from https://developers.facebook.com/tools/explorer/

 1. Open a new terminal window